reliverse/template-browser-extension/README.md

 # template-browser-extension

-💡 Do you need a cool starter for your next cool browser extension?
-It's right here! ✅ Bun, TypeScript, ESLint v9, etc. 💻 Mozilla Firefox &amp; Chromium (Google Chrome, Microsoft Edge, Opera, Vivaldi, etc.)
+💡 Do you need a cool starter for your next browser extension?
+You can use [template-browser-extension](https://github.com/blefnk/template-browser-extension)! ✅ Bun, TypeScript, ESLint v9, etc. 💻 Compatible with Mozilla Firefox and Chromium-based browsers (Google Chrome, Microsoft Edge, Opera, Vivaldi, etc.)

-⭐ The current project is part of the ecosystem of the [Relivator](https://github.com/blefnk/relivator) and [Reliverse](https://github.com/blefnk/reliverse) projects. 🙏 Please give a star to our projects to make them even better.
+⭐ This project is part of the ecosystem of the [Relivator](https://github.com/blefnk/relivator) and [Reliverse](https://github.com/blefnk/reliverse) projects. 🙏 Please give a star to our projects to make them even better.

 ## Scripts